This post may contain affiliate links.

 4.)
 Seasonal picture books are a lovely additional to the morning basket for the young ones.
 (The older ones are going to want to listen though.)
 We get these from the library.
 Fresh weekly additions to the morning basket add that little element of magic.

 5.)
 Are you in the elementary years and considering a curriculum?
 Add those books or reading selections to your basket.
 Picture books are by far my favorite way to teach almost any subject because of the interest and variety they provide.
 You wouldn’t believe how many of the “gaps” in my traditional public school education have been filled in by reading well-written picture books to my kids.
-(There are many curriculums that use primarily picture books.
-I listed some below.)
+(There are many curriculums that use picture books, such as Sonlight or The Peaceful Press.)

 6.)
 Pick a just-for-fun book.
 Classic family chapter books are perfect for the morning basket.
 (We read ours in the evening or on audio though!)